truist/reveal.js/thailand.md

 Bangkok is a big city.
 Great if you want the opportunity and intensity and efficiency.
 Not so great if you want peace and quiet.
 But it was fun, for a day 😁

 It's impressive how consistently all the Thai people wear masks, inside and out.
 It's certainly not 100% of the people 100% of the time, but the default is "mask on".
 Even in the consistent 30° heat (that's 85° for Americans) and high humidity.
 It puts Americans to shame.
-(And they have a higher COVID vaccination rate!)
+(And Thailand has a higher COVID vaccination rate!)

 <!-- .slide: data-background="photos/8-islands/IMG_2030.jpeg" -->